• Art Magazine

 Instead of spending all day at a desk in the office, we have the opportunity to set up our workspace anywhere we like.
 Whether in the park, on the beach, or in a café, we can consciously choose our surroundings and put ourselves where we feel most productive and creative.

 The benefits of outdoor working are not limited to creativity.
-A study by the company Mammut shows that employees who spend time outdoors experience greater job satisfaction and a better work-life balance .
-Working outdoors makes it possible to combine personal needs with professional requirements and find a healthy balance between work and leisure.
+A study by the company Mammut shows that employees who spend time outdoors experience greater job satisfaction and an improved work-life balance .
+Working outdoors makes it possible to combine personal needs with professional demands and find a healthy balance between work and leisure.

 Berlin architect demonstrates positive effect with an experiment